 - The love and affection was alienated and destroyed; and

-While this suit is often against a spouse’s mistress, an alienation of affection claim will survive even if there is no sexual intercourse.
+While this suit is often against an individual who was having a romantic affair with a married person, an alienation of affection claim may actually even survive in cases where there is no sexual intercourse.
 In fact, the suit doesn’t even have to be against a love interest … it can be against anyone who maliciously interferes and causes loss of love and affection in a marriage.

-Determining what state laws apply for an alienation of affection claim is much more difficult than for a criminal conversation claim.
-Determining what state laws apply for a criminal conversation claim is easier because the injury occurs where the intercourse took place.
-Alienation can occur over time and, unlike criminal conversation, there is no date stamp for intercourse since intercourse is not required.
-But, so long as you can prove that the alienation or criminal conversation happened in North Carolina, you may still have a claim even if the affair also took place in other states that no longer recognize such claims.
+It should be noted that determining what state laws apply for an alienation of affection claim is often far more difficult than for a criminal conversation claim.
+Determining what state laws apply for a criminal conversation claim is easier because the injury is considered to have occurred where the intercourse took place.
+Alienation of affection, by contrast, can occur over time and, unlike criminal conversation, there is often no specific date of intercourse to rely upon as a basis for a claim, since intercourse is not required.

 Can You Win?